-As we are big fans of faux leather here at Danetti, we thought we’d share our top tips on how to properly care for it with you!
-Not only is it soft, stylish and extremely durable, but with some useful tricks and tips you can help maintain the materials quality which will keep your furniture looking good for longer.
-Faux Leather is a big part of our product range, so we have first hand experience on how best to look after it.
+As we are big fans of faux leather here at Danetti, we thought we would share our top tips with you on how to properly care for it!
+Not only is it soft, stylish, and extremely durable, but with some useful tricks and tips you can help maintain the materials quality which will keep your furniture looking good for longer.
+Faux Leather is a big part of our product range, so we have first-hand experience on how best to look after it.

-In this post, we’ll talk about the basics of faux leather to get a better understanding of how best to care for it.
-We’ll discuss a whole host of advice on caring for the material and the best means of protection from future wear and tear.
-Our 7 things to keep in mind when maintaining faux leather are located further down the page, but we recommend looking at the whole post to get a clearer understanding of the material and its qualities.
+In this post, we’ll talk about the basics of faux leather, so you get a better understanding of how best to care for it.
+We’ll discuss a whole host of tips on caring for the material and the best means of protection from future wear and tear, so your faux leather dining room chairs or faux leather dining bench stays in top shape.

 Firstly, there are 2 main points to remember when dealing with Faux leather:

-Don’t let it get too dry.
-If the material is allowed to get over dry then it can crack.
+- Don’t let it get too dry.
+If the material is allowed to become over dry then it can crack.

 So, What is Faux Leather?